 Here is the underlying picture, in one paragraph.

-Your AI productivity is bimodal.
-A small group of users (call it 5 to 15 percent, depending on the role mix) are getting 6 times the engagement and a meaningful multiple of the output.
+Your AI productivity is lopsided.
+A small group of users (call it 5 to 15 percent, depending on the role mix) is getting 6x the engagement and a meaningful multiple of the output.
 The rest of your seat pool produces something between zero and a small marginal gain.
 The aggregate productivity number is the average of those two populations.
-Procurement decisions made on the aggregate are, in effect, decisions made on behalf of the larger population, which is the population producing the smaller fraction of the value.
+A procurement decision made on the aggregate is, in effect, a decision made on behalf of the larger population, which is the population producing the smaller fraction of the value.
 The smaller population, the one producing most of the value, has very specific tool preferences.
-Override their preferences and you have not “standardized.”
-You have downgraded the only people whose output your AI program is actually moving.
+Override their preferences and you haven’t “standardized.”
+You’ve downgraded the only people whose output your AI program is actually moving.

 Recognizing Leverage covers the disposition that produces this distribution and the signals you can use to find the people in it.
-The corollary, and the subject of this guide: now that you know where the value is, do not make purchasing decisions that ignore them.
+The corollary, and the subject of this guide: now that you know where the value is, don’t make purchasing decisions that ignore them.

 Three concentric tiers